github-aws-runners/terraform-aws-github-runner/docs/modules/internal/compute-provider-refactor.md

 The `experimental` object has global siblings for `tags`, `roles`, `runner`, `github`, `enterprise_server`, `user_agent`, `webhook`, `lambda`, `queue`, `ssm`, `observability`, and `compute_provider`, in addition to its lane map at `multi_runner_config`.
 Global `lambda` settings include runner-stack artifact selection, the shared artifact bucket, runtime, architecture, principals, networking, role, and tag values plus nested `scale_up`, `scale_down`, `webhook`, and `pool` blocks.
 Runtime, architecture, networking, role, and tag globals configure v2 runner stacks and the shared webhook, runner-binary syncer, termination watcher, and AMI housekeeper. `lambda.principals` configures v2 runner-stack, runner-binary-syncer, termination-watcher, and AMI-housekeeper roles, but not the shared webhook role.
 Root `webhook` owns shared routing and matcher storage; `lambda.webhook` owns the webhook artifact, API Gateway access logs, sizing, and component tags.
 The termination watcher, AMI housekeeper, and runner-binary syncer have nested component owners under `compute_provider.ec2`.
 The active flat-only settings are `prefix`, `aws_partition`, and `aws_region`; legacy `iam_overrides` remains in the schema without an active consumer.

-Each v2 lane groups provider-neutral settings by owner: `runner`, `github`, `queue`, `lambda` (with nested `scale_up`, `scale_down`, and `pool`), `job_retry`, `ssm`, and `observability`.
-Backend settings live under `compute_provider.<provider>`.
+Each v2 lane keeps provider-neutral runner, SSM, observability, tags, common Lambda substrate, and `compute_provider.<provider>` settings at the lane root.
+Its required `orchestration` selector contains exactly one non-null provider: `webhook` owns registration scope, matcher, build queue, scale-up/scale-down/pool Lambda settings, and job retry; `scale_set` owns the GitHub scale-set identity and ECS listener.
 A nullable lane field inherits its corresponding experimental global when omitted or null, except that an external lane runner role suppresses inherited IAM management inputs.
 Precedence within a runner stack is therefore a non-null lane override followed by the global nested value, including that field's nested schema default.
 Per-lane precedence does not extend to singleton shared resources: the webhook, runner-binary syncer, termination watcher, AMI housekeeper, and shared GitHub App Parameter Store module consume global translated values only.
 The lane runner-binary enable switch is an exception only in that it determines whether its OS/architecture pair participates in the shared syncer set; all syncer and distribution-bucket settings remain global.

-Global `experimental.queue` owns v2 build-queue defaults. `delay_webhook_event` defaults to `30`, `job_queue_retention_in_seconds` to `86400`, `visibility_timeout_seconds` to `180`, and `tags` to `{}`. `redrive_build_queue.enabled` defaults to `false`, while `redrive_build_queue.maxReceiveCount` defaults to null.
-A null lane redrive wrapper or leaf inherits its corresponding global value, and an enabled result requires a resolved `maxReceiveCount` greater than zero.
-Lane fields under `experimental.multi_runner_config[].queue` override those global defaults, and lane queue tags merge over global queue tags.
-Build-queue visibility is independent from Lambda configuration: `experimental.multi_runner_config[].lambda.scale_up.timeout` controls the function only, while `experimental.multi_runner_config[].queue.visibility_timeout_seconds` controls SQS and must be at least six times the resolved scale-up timeout.
+Global `experimental.queue` owns v2 webhook build-queue defaults. `delay_webhook_event` defaults to `30`, `job_queue_retention_in_seconds` to `86400`, `visibility_timeout_seconds` to `180`, and `tags` to `{}`. `redrive_build_queue.enabled` defaults to `false`, while `redrive_build_queue.maxReceiveCount` defaults to null.
+A null webhook-lane redrive wrapper or leaf inherits its corresponding global value, and an enabled result requires a resolved `maxReceiveCount` greater than zero.
+Fields under `experimental.multi_runner_config[].orchestration.webhook.queue` override those global defaults, and lane queue tags merge over global queue tags.
+Build-queue visibility is independent from Lambda configuration: `experimental.multi_runner_config[].orchestration.webhook.lambda.scale_up.timeout` controls the function only, while `experimental.multi_runner_config[].orchestration.webhook.queue.visibility_timeout_seconds` controls SQS and must be at least six times the resolved scale-up timeout.
+Scale-set lanes have no build queue.

 Queue encryption is global-only.
 Omitting the entire `experimental.queue.encryption` block defaults `sqs_managed_sse_enabled` to `true` and the KMS fields to null, matching flat `queue_encryption`.
 If callers supply an explicit block, all three leaf keys are required: use explicit nulls for inactive fields, with a non-null SQS-managed switch for the non-KMS mode or a non-null `kms_master_key_id` for KMS mode.
 It configures only the multi-runner build queues and their dead-letter queues, not runner-stack job-retry queues.
 Lanes cannot override encryption.
 The queue CMK and `experimental.ssm.kms_key_id` are independent.
 A distinct queue CMK reaches SQS, but current v2 webhook, scale-up, and job-retry IAM policies do not derive KMS grants from it; callers must grant those roles the required key permissions.
 The v1 translation retains the flat contract: lane delay, retention, redrive, and tags keep their stable sources, build-queue visibility comes from `runners_scale_up_lambda_timeout`, and encryption comes from `queue_encryption`.

 Global `experimental.github` owns the GitHub App credentials persisted or selected by shared SSM and used by v2 runner stacks: `app` is required and `additional_apps` defaults to `[]`. `github.repository_white_list` defaults to `[]` and filters the shared webhook when populated.
 Root `experimental.enterprise_server.url` defaults to `null` and configures both runner-stack GitHub clients and the shared termination watcher. `experimental.enterprise_server.ssl_verify` defaults to `true`, and `experimental.user_agent` defaults to `github-aws-runners`; both remain runner-stack client settings.
-Per-lane `github.organization_runners` remains a separate lane-owned registration-scope setting; lanes do not override credentials, repository filtering, the enterprise endpoint, or the User-Agent.
+Webhook registration scope is lane-owned at `orchestration.webhook.github.organization_runners`; scale-set scope comes from `orchestration.scale_set.github_config_url`.
+Lanes do not override credentials, repository filtering, the enterprise endpoint, or the User-Agent.

 Shared SSM creates or selects Parameter Store credentials from the authoritative `experimental.github` object, and the webhook and every v2 runner stack consume the resulting references.
 Flat `github_app` and `additional_github_apps` seed only the stable-mode translation and impose no equality requirement in v2.
 The webhook does not make GitHub API requests.